-SVI added 42 stores in 2017.
+SVI added 42 stores in 2017 and 15 (plus the balance in two joint ventures) in 2018.
 These additions have resulted in NOI growth quarter over quarter as we commenced reporting results.

 Portable Storage

 Slight increase in occupancy resulted in revenue and NOI growth over the same prior year period.
 The portable storage business is subject to seasonality as all portable units are non-climate controlled generally resulting in lower results in Q1 and Q4, when compared to Q2 and Q3.